SuperStar0718/MarkDownScript/data/Radical XChange.md

 ## Connections

-Supported by: Berggruen Institute; Gitcoin; Omidyar Network; One Project; Optimism RetroPGF; The Rockefeller Foundation
+Supported by: Berggruen Institute; Gitcoin; Omidyar Network; One Project; Optimism RetroPGF; The Rockefeller Foundation123